 The staples that work the best are the TacWise 53/8mm 5/16″ Staples.

 WARNING: Remember to leave your power on, even though your stapler is cordless.
 We’ll tell you more about why it’s safer to leave the power connected below.

 Never use ordinary metal staple guns when stapling insulation under a floor.
 These are not insulated and there is a very serious risk of electrocution.
 This is because the metal stapler is highly conductive and nothing will stop that electricity travelling to your body.

-Believe it or not, leaving the power connected while you staple under the floor is the safest thing you can do.
-Here’s two good reasons why:
+Believe it or not, leaving the power connected while you’re insulating a crawl space is the safest thing you can do.
+Here are two good reasons why:

-1. If you have lights fitted under your floor, it’s great to be able to have more light to help you see while you work.
-The better you can see, the less likely you are to interfere with any wiring, pipes or ducts you have underneath your home.
+- Having lights fitted under your floor helps you work with ease.
+The better you can see, the less likely you are to interfere with any wiring, pipes, or ducts you have underneath your home.

-2. If you accidentally staple a wire under the floor, your power supply will tell you straight away.
-Leaving the power connected means that if you hit a wire, the power will be cut off, and you can call an electrician to repair it.
-This means that there will be no unexpected electrical issues when you finish working, which can be a serious fire hazard.
+- Your power supply will tell you straight away if you accidentally staple a wire under the floor.
+Leaving the power connected means that if you hit a wire, the power will be cut off which is a signal for you to call an electrician to repair it.
+Doing this will prevent unexpected electrical issues when you finish working, which may result in a serious fire hazard.

 And remember, your double-insulated stapler, your portable RCD, and your home’s safety switch will keep you safe from electrocution if you do hit a live wire.

 We wish you all the best as you install your polyester underfloor insulation!